tom-peter/TravelApp/README.md

 ## Extending the Project Further

-Beyond core functionalities, I have implemented the following extra functions:
+Beyond (required) core functionalities, I have implemented the following extra functions:
  - Add end date and display length of trip.
  - Pull in an image for the country from Pixabay API when the entered location brings up no results.
  - Integrate the REST Countries API to pull in data for the country being visited.
  - Instead of just pulling a single day forecast, pull the forecast for multiple days.
- - Displaying the multi-day-forecast.
+ - Displaying multi-day-forecast.

 ## In this project I have used

+- JavaScript
 - Node.js, Express, Webpack
 - Geonames API, Weatherbit API, Pixabay API and REST Countries API
 - Sass styles